CluckCluckChicken/Magnifier/README.md

 # Magnifier
-Scratch comment reactions.
+Scratch comment reactions

 ## Instructions
-The Magnifier backend is a C# ASP.NET Core Web API located in `Magnifier`
+The Magnifier backend is a C# ASP.NET Core Web API located in `Magnifier`.
-Spyglass, the frontend, is a C# ASP.NET Core Blazor WASM app located in `Spyglass`
+Spyglass, the frontend, is a C# ASP.NET Core Blazor WASM app located in `Spyglass`.

 ## Config
 The backend needs a config file to function.
 Create `Magnifier/appsettings.json` and put in it this: